kstenerud/concise-encoding/cte-specification.md

 Double-quotes (`"`) and backslash (`\`) (as well as their [lookalikes](#lookalike-characters)) **MUST** be encoded as [escape sequences](#escape-sequences) (except when inside of a [verbatim sequence](#verbatim-sequence)).
 TAB, CR and LF **SHOULD** be escaped as well.

-When decoding a string-like array type, all [escape sequences](#escape-sequences) **MUST** be converted before any other type-specific processing occurs.
+#### String-Like Array Validation

+Validating a string-like array in CTE is a two-step process:

+1. Validate the raw string contents for [CTE safety](ce-structure.md#character-safety).
+2. Decode all escape sequences and validate the resulting [string-like array](ce-structure.md#string-like-arrays).

 #### Escape Sequences